pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_overview.md

 ```

+For more information, see Configuration.

 ### Set up event listeners

+Listeners let your app react to events/messages.
+The code above binds:
-Bind OnMessageReceived and OnPubnubError to handle messages and errors (see Init above).
+- OnMessageReceived to log received messages
+- OnErrorReceived to log SDK errors

+See Event Listeners for details.

 ### Create a subscription

-Subscribe to a channel to receive messages (see SubscribeToChannel in Init above).
+Subscribe to channels to receive messages.
+The example subscribes to "hello_world_channel" in Init().
+See Subscribe.

 ### Publish messages

-Messages must be JSON-serializable and < 32 KiB.
-Use a PlayerController to publish on key press.
+Messages must be JSON-serializable and <32 KiB.

+Create a PlayerController that publishes "Hello, World!" on P key press.

 In your header file (PubNubPlayerController.h):